 The Board is currently composed of four (4) directors.
-Form 58-101F1 suggests that the Board of every listed company should be constituted with a majority of individuals who qualify as "independent" directors under Multilateral Instrument 52-110 ("MI 52-110)", which provides that a director is independent if he or she has no direct or indirect "material relationship" with the company.
+Form 58-101F2 requires disclosure regarding how the Board facilitates its exercise of independent supervision over management of the Company including the identity of directors who are independent and the identity of directors who are not independent and the basis for that determination.
+Multilateral Instrument 52-110 ("MI 52-110") provides that a director is independent if he or she has no direct or indirect "material relationship" with the company.
 "Material relationship" is defined as a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
-Of the proposed nominees, James Brady, President and Chief Executive Officer is an "inside" or management director and accordingly is considered not "independent".
+Of the proposed nominees, James Brady, President and Chief Executive Officer is an executive of the Company and accordingly is considered not "independent".
 The remaining three (3) proposed directors are considered by the Board to be "independent", within the meaning of MI 52-110.
-In assessing Form 58-101F1 and making the foregoing determinations, the circumstances of each director have been examined in relation to a number of factors.
+In assessing Form 58-101F2 and making the foregoing determinations, the circumstances of each director have been examined in relation to a number of factors.